Material Hardness Descriptor Derived by Symbolic Regression: Results and Discussion

-To analyze the collected data, we have constructed the correlation plot displaying the relationships between SISSO Vickers hardness, bulk modulus, Poisson's ratio, and shear modulus for 635 inorganic compounds.
+To analyse the collected data, we have constructed the correlation plot displaying the relationships between SISSO Vickers hardness, bulk modulus, Poisson's ratio, and shear modulus for 635 inorganic compounds.
 This excludes diamond, borocarbides, carbonitrides, and layered compounds, as shown in Figure \ref{fig:distr}a.
 The color scale of the points indicated the energy above the convex hull to represent the (meta)stability of each compound.
 A clear trend in increasing hardness with higher $B_v/\sigma$ values is visible.
 There are outliers which show high hardness and quite low shear modulus, together with a low $B_v/\sigma$ value which contradicts the general trend.
 These outliers correspond to metastable structures (see red and green points in Figure \ref{fig:distr}a).
-Despite denominator of Eq.~\ref{eq:hardness} containing $G_R$, the correlation between $B_V$ and $G_R$ (Figure S1 in Supporting Information) results in an overall increase in hardness as shear modulus increases.
-The correlation between $B_V$ and $G_R$ for stable structures is further enhanced (see Figure S2 in the Supporting Information).
-Moreover, compounds conforming to the general trend exhibit the Pugh's ratio ranging from 0.5 to 0.8, as shown in Figure S3 (Supporting Information).
-This supports non-linear relationship between hardness and other properties, emphasizing the significance of accounting for this non-linearity to identify hard materials.
+Despite the denominator of Eq.~\ref{eq:hardness} containing $G_R$, the correlation between $B_V$ and $G_R$ (Figure B.1 in Appendix B) results in an overall increase in hardness as shear modulus increases.
+The correlation between $B_V$ and $G_R$ for stable structures is further enhanced (see Figure B.2 in the Appendix B).
+Moreover, compounds conforming to the general trend exhibit the Pugh's ratio (i.e., G/B) ranging from 0.5 to 0.8, as shown in Figure B.1 and B.2 in Appendix B, it is indicative of how brittle the material becomes or not.
+This supports non-linear relationship between hardness and other properties, emphasising the significance of accounting for this non-linearity to identify hard materials.

-In Figure \ref{fig:distr}a, well-known hard and superhard compounds are identified as reference points.
+In Figure \ref{fig:distr}a, well-known hard and superhard compounds for a total of 635 are identified as reference points.
 This aids in understanding the location of other compounds in relation to them.
 The highest values of hardness belong to boride and carbide compounds (see Figure \ref{fig:distr}b,c).